Umuzi-org/acn-syllabus-v2/content/work-readiness/the-coding-interview/index.md

 ---
-title: Nailing the coding interview
+title: What to expect from a coding interview
 _db_id: 504
 content_type: topic
 ---

+TODO:

 ## NEEDS REVISION